FelisPhasma/Felis-Stack-Compiler/Readme.md

 # Felis Stack Compiler

 ----
-The Felis Stack Compiler is a stack compiler for front end languages such as HTML, Scss, and Ec6.
+The Felis Stack Compiler is a stack compiler for front web development.

-This compiler automatically auto prefixes, compiles scss, and minifes css.
-Compiles ec6 to browser friendly JS, then minifies it.
-And minifies the HTML.
+It's a simple and easy way to manage, compress, and compile Sass, Ec6, and Html.

+- Html code is compressed down to optimize load time
+- Scss is compiled to CSS, auto-prefixed, and then compressed
+- And thanks to Babel, Ec6 Js is compiled to cross-browser friendly Js

 ----
 ## Ussage

 ```
 npm install -g felis-stack-compiler
-felis-stack watch \
+felis-stack w \
 ```
 That's it!
 The compiler will automatically watch for changes in the files and compile sources when they are changed.